-- (a) provide entrepreneurial leadership, review and approve the Group's key business strategies and financial objectives, including major investments and divestments and financing of projects; - (b) oversee the processes for evaluating the adequacy of internal controls, risk management, financial reporting and compliance with regulatory authorities and the Group's internal control policies and procedures to safeguard the shareholders' interests and the Company's assets; - (c) review the performance of the management; - identify key stakeholder groups and recognise that their perceptions could affect the Company's reputation; - (e) set the Company's values and standards (including ethical standards), and ensure that obligations to shareholders and other stakeholders are understood and met; and - (f) consider sustainability issues, e.g. environmental and social factors, as part of its strategic formulation. - (ii) All Directors act objectively to discharge their duties and responsibilities at all times as fiduciaries in the interests of the Company. - (iii) The Board discharges its responsibilities either directly or indirectly through various Board committees.
+- (a) provide entrepreneurial leadership, review and approve the Group's key business strategies and financial objectives, including major investments and divestments and financing of projects; - (b) oversee the processes for evaluating the adequacy of internal controls, risk management, financial reporting and compliance with regulatory authorities and the Group's internal control policies and procedures to safeguard the shareholders' interests and the Company's assets; - (c) review the performance of the management; - (d) identify key stakeholder groups and recognise that their perceptions could affect the Company's reputation; - (e) set the Company's values and standards (including ethical standards), and ensure that obligations to shareholders and other stakeholders are understood and met; and - (f) consider sustainability issues, e.g. environmental and social factors, as part of its strategic formulation. - (ii) All Directors act objectively to discharge their duties and responsibilities at all times as fiduciaries in the interests of the Company.

+- (iii) The Board discharges its responsibilities either directly or indirectly through various Board committees.
 These committees ("Board Committees") include the Nominating Committee ("NC"), Remuneration Committee ("RC") and Audit Committee ("AC").
 Each of the Board Committees functions within its terms of reference.
-If authority to make decisions on certain board matters is delegated by the Board to any Board Committee, such delegation would be disclosed.

-- (iv) The Board has also established a risk management committee ("RMC") to assist the Board on the governance of risk.
+If authority to make decisions on certain board matters is delegated by the Board to any Board Committee, such delegation would be disclosed. - (iv) The Board has also established a Risk Management Committee ("RMC") to assist the Board on the governance of risk.
 The membership and key functions of the RMC are set out in the later section of this report. - (v) The Board meets once a year to review and deliberate on the key activities and business strategies of the Group.
 The Board meets at least four (4) times a year to approve the release of the financial results for the first and third quarters, half-year and full-year.
 Additional meetings of the Board will be held where circumstances require.
-The Company's Bye-Laws allow a Board meeting to be conducted by way of teleconference and video-conference. - (vi) During the financial year, the attendance of each Director at meetings of the Board and Board Committees held in the financial year ended 31 December 2019 ("FY2019") is set out as follows:
+The Company's Bye-Laws allow a Board meeting to be conducted by way of teleconference and video-conference. - (vi) During the financial year, the attendance of each Director at meetings of the Board and Board Committees held in the financial year ended 31 December 2020 ("FY2020") is set out as follows:

-Во ard Α C N C F RC
+Board AC NC RC

-Number Attended Number Attended Number Attended [] Number Attended
+Number Attended Number Attended Number Attended Number Attended

 Guo Hong Xin 4 4 N/A N/A 1 1 N/A N/A

 Ma Ming 4 4 N/A N/A N/A N/A N/A N/A

-Jiang Ning (1) 1 1 1 1 1 1 1 1

-Lau Ping Sum

-Pearce 4 4 4 4 1 1 1 1
+Lau Ping Sum Pearce 4 4 4 4 1 1 1 1

 Chin Sek Peng 4 4 4 4 1 1 1 1

 Li Lei 4 4 N/A N/A 1 1 1 1

-Liu Haifeng David 4 3 N/A N/A 1 1 1 1
+Liu Haifeng David 4 4 N/A N/A 1 1 1 1

 Yang Zheng 4 4 4 4 1 1 N/A N/A

-Wang Dao Fu (2) 2 2 N/A N/A 0 0 0 0
+Wang Dao Fu 4 4 N/A N/A 1 1 1 1